NextronSystems/thor-manual/usage/debugging.rst

 forget to include the correct keyword in the filename of the IOC or YARA rule file.

-The currect use of keywords is described in :ref:`this chapter <usage/custom-signatures:Simple IOCs>` for IOCs and :ref:`this chapter <usage/custom-signatures:Specific YARA Rules>` for YARA rules.
+The correct use of keywords is described in :ref:`this chapter <usage/custom-signatures:Simple IOCs>` for IOCs and :ref:`this chapter <usage/custom-signatures:Specific YARA Rules>` for YARA rules.

 A wrong or missing keyword leads to situations in which a file that contains YARA rules that are meant to be applied to log files, doesn't contain a "log" keyword in it's name.

 You can review a correct initialization in the command line output or log file.

 .. code:: batch